How to Paint an Iris one stroke at a time. An acrylic painting lesson for a lovely Iris, or two.

 Paint colors (These paints should be available at your local JoAnns, Hobby Lobby or Michaels craft stores):

-Dioxazine Purple (no longer available in Folk Art craft colors, choose another dark purple)
+Dioxazine Purple (no longer available in Folk Art craft colors, choose another dark purple, it is coming back so look for it soon in your local stores.

 Midnight blue or Navy Blue